Commander-lol/Commander-lol/README.md

 ### Hey

-I write a lot of code; mostly Rust, other languages when required.
+I write a lot of code; mostly in Node.js and Rust, other languages when required.
 I run an environmental tech company, working on tracking plastics.
 I also build games, mentor developers, make art, bake things, and make parody YouTube content.

 ---